 - ClickCreate new job.The job appears in the Jobs list.

 - Check the Job Status for the job you created.
 If it’s Disabled, select its check box and then clickEnable.

 - After you enable it, keep the check box selected and clickRun now.
 The Run Status changes from Idle to Running.At the defined interval, XSOAR begins querying the network switches for device information, which it then forwards to the IoT Security cloud.The first time you run a job that references an integration instance triggers XSOAR to report the instance to IoT Security, which then displays the integration instance on the Integrations page.

 - If you created more integration instances for multiple switches, add more instances as necessary.Each SNMP instance requires a separate job.

-- When done, return to the IoT Security portal and check the status of the SNMP integration.Three states can appear in the Status column on the Integrations page.
+- When done, return to the IoT Security portal and check the status of the SNMP integration.An integration instance can be in one of the following four states, which IoT Security displays in the Status column on the Integrations page:

 Recommended For You

 Recommended videos not found.